+57.1A Qualifications for Maternity Leave

+In order to qualify for Maternity Leave, a female Member must:

+- (a) submit to the Employer, through the Human Resources Department, an application in writing for leave under this provision preferably at least eight (8) weeks but no less than four (4) weeks prior to the commencement of the leave.
+If four (4)-weeks notice is not possible due to unforeseeable circumstances, the request must be submitted immediately when the need for Maternity Leave becomes known; and - (b) submit to the Employer a certificate from a duly qualified medical practitioner certifying that the Member is pregnant and specifying the estimated date of birth of the child.

+57.1B Qualifications for Parental Leave

+A Member who becomes the natural parent of a child, or who is adopting or has adopted a child, is entitled to Parental Leave providing:

+- (a) a written application is submitted to the Employer, through the Human Resources Department, preferably at least eight (8) weeks but no later than four (4) weeks prior to the commencement of the leave.
+If four (4)-weeks notice is not possible due to unforeseeable circumstances, the request must be submitted immediately when the need for Parental Leave becomes known; and - (b) the written application advises the Employer of the expected date of delivery/adoption and of the Member's intention to take Parental Leave, and advises the Employer of the anticipated commencement date and duration of such leave.

+57.2 Maternity Leave or Parental Leave Benefits

-- 57.1 In order to qualify for Maternity Leave, a female Member must: - (a) submit to the University, through the Human Resources Department, an application in writing for leave under this provision at least eight (8) weeks prior to the commencement of the leave.
-If eight (8) weeks' notice is not possible due to unforeseeable circumstances, the request must be submitted immediately the need for Maternity Leave becomes known; and - (b) submit to the University a certificate from a duly qualified medical practitioner certifying that the Member is pregnant and specifying the estimated date of birth of the child. - 57.2 In accordance with the Employment Standards Act, upon receipt of the application, the University shall grant Maternity Leave to the Member consisting of: - (a) seventeen (17) weeks Leave of Absence which may commence no sooner than eleven (11) weeks prior to the predicted birth of the child, plus an additional period equal to the period between the estimated date of delivery specified on the medical certificate and the actual date of delivery if delivery occurs after the date mentioned in the certificate; and - (b) if, for reasons related to the birth of the child as certified by a medical practitioner, the Member is unable to return to work, a further leave of absence not exceeding six (6) consecutive weeks. - 57.3 During the period of Maternity Leave, a Member who has applied for and received Employment Insurance benefits pursuant to the Employment Insurance Act is entitled to a Maternity Leave allowance as follows: - (a) for the first two (2) weeks the Member shall receive one hundred percent (100%) of the Member's weekly salary; and - (b) for any further period during which the Member is collecting Employment Insurance, the Member shall receive payments equivalent to the difference between Employment Insurance benefits she is receiving and one hundred percent (100%) of her weekly salary. - 57.4 Contributions to the pension and benefit plans shall continue on the part of the Member and the University on the basis of one hundred percent (100%) of salary. - To receive the benefit defined in Article 57.3, the Member shall supply the University with proof of application to the Employment Insurance Commission.
-The payment of the supplementary employment benefit shall be as follows: - (a) the University shall estimate the amount of the EI payment and provide a supplementary payment to the Member on the usual salary payment schedule and this supplementary payment shall be regarded as an advance; - (b) the Member shall provide evidence of the actual payments received from the Employment Insurance Commission; and - (c) the subsequent payments to the Member shall be adjusted, up or down, to reflect the actual Employment Insurance payment.
+- 57.2.1 Upon receipt of the required documents under 57.1A or 57.1B, the Employer shall grant Maternity Leave or Parental Leave to the Member consistent in timing and duration with the British Columbia Employment Standards Act. - 57.2.2 During the period of leave, a Member who has applied for and received leave benefits pursuant to the Employment Insurance Act is entitled to a Maternity Leave allowance or a Parental Leave allowance as follows: - (a) for the first two (2) weeks of Maternity Leave, the Member shall receive one hundred per cent (100%) of the Member's weekly salary; - (b) for the first two (2) week of Parental Leave, the Member shall receive one hundred per cent (100%) of the Member's weekly salary, except when the Member is the birth mother commencing Parental Leave immediately following Maternity Leave; and - (c) for any further period during which the Member is collecting Employment Insurance leave benefits, the Member shall receive payments equivalent to the difference between the Employment Insurance benefits she/he is receiving and one hundred percent (100%) of her/his weekly salary. - 57.2.3 To receive the benefit defined in Article 57.2.2, the Member shall supply the Employer with proof of his/her application to the Employment Insurance Commission.
+The payment of the Maternity Leave allowance or the Parental Leave allowance shall be as follows:

-ARTICLE 58: PARENTAL LEAVE

-- A Member who becomes the natural parent of a child, or who is adopting or has adopted a child, is entitled to Parental Leave providing: - (a) a written application is submitted to the University, through the Human Resources Department, no later than eight (8) weeks prior to the commencement of the leave.
-If eight (8) weeks' notice is not possible due to unforeseeable circumstances, the request must be submitted immediately when the need for Parental Leave becomes known; and - (b) the written application advises the University of the expected date of delivery/adoption and of the Member's intention to take Parental Leave, and advises the University of the anticipated commencement date and duration of such leave. - 58.2 Upon receipt of an application for Parental Leave, the University shall grant Parental Leave to the Member consistent in timing and duration with the British Columbia Employment Standards Act, including but not limited to the following provisions: - (a) the mother and the father may each apply for leaves up to a combined duration of thirty five (35) weeks Parental Leave; - (b) the mother and the father may take their leaves at the same time or at different times; - (c) parental Leave for a natural mother must begin when Maternity Leave expires, unless the mother and the University agree otherwise; - (d) parental Leave for a natural father must commence and be completed within fifty-two (52) weeks of the child's date of birth.
-Sound parental justification must be provided for leave that is taken in two semesters; and - (e) parental Leave for adopting parents must commence and be completed within fifty-two (52) weeks of the date the child comes into actual custody. - The Member taking Parental Leave shall receive payments equivalent to the difference between Employment Insurance benefits she/he is receiving and one hundred percent (100%) of her/his weekly salary for any time the Member is collecting Employment Insurance.
-For the first two (2) weeks, the Member shall receive one hundred per cent (100%) of the Member's weekly salary, except when the Member is the birth mother commencing Parental leave immediately following Maternity leave. - Contributions to the pension and benefit plans shall continue on the part of the Member and the University on the basis of one hundred percent (100%) of salary. - To receive the benefit defined in Article 58.3, the Member shall supply the University with proof of application to the Employment Insurance Commission.
-The payment of the supplementary employment benefit shall be as follows: - (a) the University shall estimate the amount of the EI payment and provide a supplementary payment to the Member on the usual salary payment schedule and this supplementary payment shall be regarded as an advance; - (b) the Member shall provide evidence of the actual payments received from the Employment Insurance Commission; and - (c) the subsequent payments to the Member shall be adjusted, up or down, to reflect the actual Employment Insurance payment.
+- (a) the Employer shall estimate the amount of the Employment Insurance benefit payment and provide a supplementary payment to the Member on the usual salary payment schedule and this supplementary payment shall be regarded as an advance; - (b) the Member shall provide evidence of the actual payments he/she received from the Employment Insurance Commission; and - (c) the subsequent payments to the Member shall be adjusted, up or down, to reflect the actual Employment Insurance benefit payments. - 57.2.4 During a period of Maternity Leave or Parental Leave, contributions to the pension and benefit plans shall continue on the part of the Member and the Employer on the basis of one hundred percent (100%) of salary.